Metal Kitchen Tongs: 5 Best Types for Home Cooking

 What are the main disadvantages of stainless steel kitchen tongs?

 While highly advantageous, stainless steel tongs do have some minor drawbacks.
 They can potentially scratch non-stick or delicate cookware surfaces if used improperly or if they lack protective tips.
-Additionally, metal tongs can conduct heat to the handles during prolonged high-heat exposure, and they are generally heavier than plastic or nylon alternatives.
+Metal tongs can conduct heat to the handles during prolonged high-heat exposure, and they are generally heavier than plastic or nylon alternatives.

 What tongs do professional chefs use?